MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     3. Choose **Register**.
 4. On the overview page, copy and save the **Application (client) ID**.
 You need it later when updating your Teams application manifest.
-5. Under **Manage**, select **Expose an API**.
+5. Under **Manage**, select **API permisiions**.

    > [!IMPORTANT]
     > * If you are building a standalone bot, enter the Application ID URI as `api://botid-{YourBotId}`.
 Here **YourBotId** is your AAD application ID.
     > * If you are building an app with a bot and a tab, enter the Application ID URI as `api://fully-qualified-domain-name.com/botid-{YourBotId}`.

-5. Select the permissions that your application needs for the AAD endpoint and, optionally, for Microsoft Graph.
+6. Select the permissions that your application needs for the AAD endpoint and, optionally, for Microsoft Graph.
-6. [Grant permissions](/azure/active-directory/develop/v2-permissions-and-consent) for Teams desktop, web, and mobile applications.
+7. [Grant permissions](/azure/active-directory/develop/v2-permissions-and-consent) for Teams desktop, web, and mobile applications.
+8. Under **Manage**, select **Expose an API**.
 7. Select **Add a scope**.
 8. In the panel that opens, add a client app by entering `access_as_user` as the **Scope name**.
+9. Enter the details in the boxes for configuring the admin and user consent prompts with values that are appropriate for the `access_as_user` scope.
+- Admin consent display name: Teams can access the user’s profile.
+- Admin consent description: Teams can call the app’s web APIs as the current user.
+- User consent display name: Teams can access your profile and make requests on your behalf.
+- User consent description: Teams can call this app’s APIs with the same rights as you have.
+10. Ensure that state is set to **Enabled**.

     >[!NOTE]
     > The "access_as_user" scope used to add a client app is for "Administrators and users".